 — Barry Vissell, MD & Joyce Vissell, RN, MS, authors of The Shared Heart

-— Saniel Bonder, cofounder, Waking Down in Mutuality, author of Ultimaya 1.0 and Healing the Spirit/Matter Split
+— Saniel Bonder, founder, Waking Down in Mutuality, author, Ultimaya 1.0 and Healing the Spirit/Matter Split

 — Ken Wilber, author of The Integral Vision